-- All work entered in the contest must have been made by active or life members in good standing; associate members are not eligible.
-An individual who has never before been a WHNPA member may join and enter the contest at the same time so long as they pay dues for the calendar year when the entries were made as well as the next year’s dues.
+- All photographs entered in the contest must have been made by active or life members in good standing; associate members are not eligible.
+An individual who has never before been a WHNPA member may join and enter the contest at the same time so long as they pay the dues for the calendar year when the entries were made as well as the next year’s dues.
 Those who have previously been members but their membership has lapsed may re-apply for membership, but they may only enter work produced or published after the date of their new membership application submission.
-Due to the impacts of the Covid pandemic, location requirements for membership will be waived for those who have relocated from the DC region but who produced their entries while working in Washington or who still work for a Washington-based organization.

 - The content of a photograph must not be altered in Photoshop or by any other means.
 No element should be digitally added to or subtracted from any photograph and the image must be a truthful representation of whatever happened in front of the camera during exposure.
 Retouching to eliminate dust and scratches is acceptable.
 Reasonable adjustments in Photoshop are acceptable.
 These include cropping, dodging and burning, conversion into grayscale, and normal toning and color adjustments that restore the authentic nature of the photograph.
 Excessive changes in density, contrast, color and saturation levels that alter the original scene are not acceptable.
 Backgrounds should not be digitally blurred or eliminated by burning down or by aggressive toning.
 Frames or borders outside the image area are not allowed nor is text — digital or otherwise — allowed on the image.
 The judges and contest committee reserve the right to see the original (un-retouched) raw image files, negatives and/or slides.
 Any photographer violating these standards will be, at a minimum, disqualified from the competition and their reputation can suffer from the resulting negative publicity.
 The contest chair will inform the contest judges of these guidelines.